GroundhogLighting/emp/Readme.md

-Emp provides the scripting capabilites (thanks to  [Lua](https://www.lua.org/)) and [Emp_core](https://github.com/GroundhogLighting/emp_core) provides the calculations capabilities. **If you are only interested in [Emp_core](https://github.com/GroundhogLighting/emp_core), feel free to fork it and create your own project... respecting the License.**
+Emp provides the scripting capabilites (thanks to  [Lua](https://www.lua.org/)) and [Emp_core](https://github.com/GroundhogLighting/emp_core) provides the calculations capabilities. **If you are only interested in [Emp_core](https://github.com/GroundhogLighting/emp_core), feel free to contribute to it, and use it.**

 ## Usage